epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 What you need to get started?
 Not much, you just need:

-- To book a weekly one-to-one
+- To book a weekly one-to-one;
-- To have a shared document to keep track of agenda, notes and actions
+- To have a [shared document](/mgmt/people/template-one-on-one-shared-document) to keep track of agenda, notes and actions.

 ## Taking Notes